Tennys Sandgren

-Tennys Sandgren II (/ˈtɛnɪs ˈsændɡrən/ TEN-iss-_-SAND-grən; born July 22, 1991) is an American professional tennis player.
+Tennys Loren Sandgren II (/ˈtɛnɪs ˈsændɡrən/ TEN-iss-_-SAND-grən; born July 22, 1991) is an American former professional tennis player.
 He has achieved a career-high ATP singles ranking of No. 41 on January 14, 2019.
-He broke into the top 100 of the ATP rankings toward the end of 2017 after competing mainly on the ATP Challenger Tour.
-Born and raised in Gallatin, Tennessee, he played two years of college tennis at the University of Tennessee before launching his professional career.
+He played two years of college tennis at the University of Tennessee before launching his professional career.

 Early life

 Sandgren's parents, South African Lia Lourens and American David Sandgren, met at a tennis club in Johannesburg.
 They married and moved to Tennessee in 1988 with Sandgren's older brother, Davey.
+Davey Sandgren was also a tennis player who achieved a career-high ATP ranking of 800 in doubles in 2009.

-Sandgren, who was named Tennys after his Swedish great-grandfather, was home-schooled and is coached by his mother.
+Sandgren, who was named Tennys after his Swedish great-grandfather, was home-schooled and was coached by his mother.
+He started playing tennis at age five.